alma-frankenstein/anagramsAndAntigrams/README.md

 * Check whether both inputs are actually words (i.e. that they contain vowels)
   * Input: "xtt" and "ttx"
-  * Output: "They are not anagrams"
+  * Output: "Both inputs have to be words"

 * If the two words aren't anagrams, check whether they're antigrams (no letters match)
   * Input: "up" and "down"